ehloonion/onionmx/postfix.md

 You may already have transport maps, just add this one, separated by commas.

-Create the transport map with [the file you can find in this repository](tor_transport).
+Then, create the transport map file by taking [the file you can find in this repository](tor_transport) and putting it in /etc/postfix/tor_transport (or the directory where you configured it above).

 ## Get SOCKS5 native support in postfix!